aaronw2/led-controller-wrover32/README.md

 shutdown for thermal, overcurrent and under voltage events.

 Any VBUS (+5V) pin many be used to deliver or draw 5V from the board.
-Total current should not exceed 2A for all combined ground and +5V pins.
+Total current should not exceed 2A for all combined ground and +5V pins, however for power input connectors J5 and J9 are capable of handling 3A in order to supply the 12V booster

 Ground:
 Any GND pin can be used for ground.